Frequently Asked Questions

 What are the IP addresses of the current POPs?Link to question

-The following IP addresses are subject to change at anytime without notice, please check back to see if the list has changed:
+The following IP addresses are subject to change at anytime without notice.
+The list can be found at: our IPs page.

 How does QUIC.cloud know the correct IP address of the server where my site is located?Link to question

 The LSCache plugin will auto update to recognize the correct IP address based on the WordPress installation, but it can also be manually updated through the domain overview on the panel inside QUIC.cloud.

 Will a site using QUIC.cloud test yes for QUIC on HTTP3Check.net?Link to question